-If the operation of existing on-site wastewater management systems results in degraded water quality in the Marlborough Sounds or in Groundwater Protection Areas then, develop a community proposal for either a Warrant of Fitness ('WoF') scheme for existing on-site wastewater management systems or a reticulated community scheme.
-The WoF scheme will require an initial inspection of the adequacy and effectiveness of existing on-site wastewater management systems and subsequent re-inspections every five years.
+Develop and implement, Within five years of the MEP becoming operative develop either implementation of, a Warrant of Fitness scheme for existing on-site wastewater management systems not authorised by resource consent in the Marlborough Sounds and in Groundwater Protection Areas or commence the development of a reticulated community scheme.
+Theis Warrant of Fitness scheme will require an initial inspection of the adequacy and effectiveness of existing on-site wastewater management systems and subsequent re-inspections every five years.
 The inspections will include an assessment of the capacity and integrity of the treatment unit (e.g. septic tank) and an assessment of the condition of the means of distribution and land application area(s).
-Both the WoF scheme and the reticulated community scheme will also require approval under the Local Government Act 2002.